 hugo in the command line to generate all the site files in the

-Whenever you write a new post, you need to regenerate the site and upload the entire directory of site files to your web server.
-My Perfect Twang blog of, to date, 20-something posts is 11mb when compiled in Hugo.
-Via my Virgin Media broadband connection to DreamHost, this takes about 20 mins to upload via FTP.
+When you write a new post, you need to regenerate the site and upload the entire directory of site files to your web server.
+My Perfect Twang blog of 20-something posts is 11 MB when compiled in Hugo.
+Via my Virgin Media broadband connection, this takes about 20 minutes to upload via FTP to DreamHost.
 Already, uploading by FTP has become a timesink, particularly when making small changes such as fixing a typo or publishing a new post.